 Will I need to receive the COVID-19 vaccination prior to studying abroad?

-Please visit the RIT COVID-19 Vaccination Information website to do one of the following:
+Please visit the RIT COVID-19 Vaccination Information website for more information.

 Will I get a refund if my affiliate study abroad program is canceled BEFORE I depart?